By Svenja Schüffler

 “Dark, liquid” Vom Wissen und Nicht-Wissen des Meeres

 In 2004 the Boxing Day tsunami took hundreds of thousands of lives.
-In answer, the German Indonesian Tsunami Early warning System was established, as an attempt to reduce the risk of tsunamis at the west cost of Indonesian.
+In answer, the German Indonesian Tsunami Early Warning System was established, as an attempt to reduce the risk of tsunamis along the cost of Indonesian.
 But these instruments to reduce risk such as risk assessment and management can become itself a source of risk, and therefore part of the problem.
 Continue reading “ARTIST LECTURE: Silence of Alarms”

 With Svenja Schüffler, Anne Schreiber, Gregor Kanitz

 From 2017-12-08 until 2018-01-13 the exhibition “dark, liquid”, curated by Julia Heunemann, took place at the Galerie Nord/Kunstverein Tiergarten.

 Roger Wardin, Angela Glajcar, Jenny Michel, Reiner Maria Matysik, Gregor Peschko and Rona Lee presented art works questioning the knowledge of the sea.
 The spectator is confronted with sculptures, oceanographic records, movies, paintings, drawings, sounds and even a deepwater exploration vessel, which all show the ocean as a deeply aesthetic space, that delivers access only through practises, media and technical objects.

 The IUK was invited to be part of the finissage and gave two presentations, summed up by a talk with Burkhardt Wolf, Visiting Professor at Humboldt-Universität zu Berlin.